magento/devdocs/guides/v2.2/release-notes/release-candidate/install.md

 ### Message queues

 #### Start message consumers
 The {{site.data.var.b2b}} extension uses MySQL for message queue management.
-To succesfully launch the {{site.data.var.b2b}} extension, start the message consumer services after installation.
+If you want to enable the B2B shared catalogs feature, you must start the corresponding message consumers after installation.

 1. List the available message consumers: